 jsr:@pydantic/mcp-run-python [stdio|sse|warmup]

-The command arguments include:
+The command options are:

 -N -R=node_modules -W=node_modules